Alex15702/Flight_Simulator/README.md

 ## License

-This project appears to be academic coursework for "Dinamica e Simulazione di Volo" (Flight Dynamics and Simulation) course.
+This project is an academic coursework for "Dinamica e Simulazione di Volo" (Flight Dynamics and Simulation) course.